 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures there are adequate reserves to support the College's core activities.

 The College reserves include £10k held as restricted reserves.
-As at the balance sheet date the Income and Expenditure reserve stands at £2,412k.
+As at the balance sheet date the Income and Expenditure reserve is in a surplus position of £1,032k.
 The Board aspires to increase reserves going forward.

 Payment Performance